tonijhanel/tonijhanel.github.io/README.md

 ## Work Experience
 **Principal Solution Consultant @ Adobe (_December 2020 - Present_)**
-- Lead and analyze discovery sessions with users and client stakeholders to understand their use cases, system requirements, and pain points.
-Present key findings to users, executive stakeholders, and Adobe's product team, ensuring solutions address core user needs and business objectives.
+- **Drive User-Centric Solutions:** Lead and analyze discovery sessions to understand user needs, system requirements, and pain points.
+Present key findings to all stakeholders, ensuring solutions address core user goals and business objectives.
-- Collaborate with the product team to prioritize development of new features and enhancements based on continuous customer feedback, ongoing discovery sessions, and customer interviews.
-This ensures product development aligns with market demands and user expectations.
+- **Bridge the Gap Between Customers and Product Development:** Collaborate with the product team to prioritize features and enhancements based on continuous customer feedback, ensuring product development aligns with market demands and user expectations.
-- Develop and present multi-solution architecture implementation plans to users and stakeholders.
-These plans leverage Adobe Experience Cloud solutions like AEM (Sites, Assets & Forms), Adobe Target, and Adobe Analytics, creating customized and integrated solutions that address specific client challenges.
+- **Architect Integrated Solutions:** Develop and present multi-solution architecture plans leveraging Adobe Experience Cloud (AEM, Target, Analytics) to create customized and integrated solutions that solve specific client challenges.
-- Create and present custom demos and integrations for the Adobe Experience Manager platform using Java and full-stack development skills (React, HTML, CSS, JavaScript).
-This allows stakeholders to visualize the potential of proposed solutions.
+- **Craft Compelling Demos & Integrations:** Build and showcase custom demos and integrations for the AEM platform using Java and full-stack development skills (React, HTML, CSS, JavaScript), allowing stakeholders to visualize the potential of proposed solutions.
-- Effectively present demos and product architecture to both developers and stakeholders, tailoring communication style to each audience.
+- **Tailored Communication:** Effectively present demos and product architecture to both developers and stakeholders, adapting communication style for optimal understanding.
-- Build headless applications using jQuery, enabling seamless integration of content management systems (CMS) with front-end applications.
+Headless Expertise: Build headless applications using jQuery for seamless CMS (Content Management System) integration with front-end applications.

 **Technical Architect @ Adobe (_May 2016 - December 2020_)**